NMR Lab Equipment

 upgraded with a Varian Inova console in spring 1996.
 In January 2000, the

 console was replaced with a Unity console from the VXR-300.
+In 2009, the Unity console was replaced with a used Mercury console donated from the Medicinal Chemistry department.
 The VAC-300 has an

 automatic sample changer attached and runs continually in automatic